pommicket/AutoVideosLive/README.md

 # AutoVideosLive
 AutoVideos that play live using OpenCL.

+AutoVideos, AutoImages, and AutoAudio can be found [here](https://https://github.com/pommicket/AutoArtGPU).

 AutoVideosLive uses your GPU to create AutoVideos very quickly and play them as they are being created.

 **AutoVideosLive requires the following dependencies:**